 I can share the attitudes we embrace now, and what the behavior looks like that is consistent with those attitudes.
 I can show you how a family like ours thinks and feels, and how we mess up, and I can try to help you connect the dots of that with your family.
 Maybe you’ll see something that fits for a family like yours.

 I believe if my family can get here with the start we had, then your family can get somewhere unimaginably good, too.

-No matter where you are now.
+You can get there no matter where you are now.
 And if you’re at a good place now, well, we want it to keep getting better, right?
 I sure do.

 I believe – and this is important – that your attitudes and expectations shape your family.
 Change your attitudes and expectations, and your family changes.